 Compared to Graphite:

-For users who are not able to manage the open source projects on their own, MetricFire is the best solution as it hosts the open source projects on behalf of the customer.
-MetricFire has no lock-in for data, allowing customers to fall back on their own Graphite, Prometheus or Grafana installations at any time.
+For users who are not able to manage open-source projects on their own, MetricFire is the best solution as it hosts the open-source projects on behalf of the customer.
+MetricFire has no lock-in for data, allowing customers to fall back on their own Graphite or Grafana installations at any time.
 If you're interested in MetricFire, sign up for our free trial or get us on the phone by booking a demo.

 This post is a guest post by our bloggers Vipul Gupta and the Mixster team.
 Check out their site for more tech news!